Dmitry Peskov: Diplomatic career

+Russian invasion of Ukraine

 In November 2021, Peskov denied allegations that Russia was preparing for a possible invasion of Ukraine.
 In January 2022, Peskov accused the United States of "fomenting tensions" around Ukraine.
+On 1 March 2022, during a conference call with reporters, Peskov did not want to comment on Russian military casualties.
+He insisted "the Russian troops don't conduct any strikes against civilian infrastructure and residential areas".

 Peskov denounced Russians who oppose the war as "traitors".
-On 27 March 2022, in a conversation with Ryan Chilcote on PBS NewsHour, Peskov claimed the Russian military invading Ukraine was not targeting civilians or civilian infrastructure, only military infrastructure, suggesting that Ukrainian cities such as Mariupol were destroyed by the Ukrainians themselves, and that murdered civilians of that city were killed by fellow "Nazi" Ukrainians; Chilcote observed "in all fairness, you know everyone outside of Russia has been watching hundreds and hundreds of hours of footage that has come out of the country showing widespread targeting of civilian infrastructure, apartment buildings, theaters, hospitals."
+On 27 March 2022, in a conversation with Ryan Chilcote on PBS NewsHour, Peskov claimed the Russian military invading Ukraine was not targeting civilians or civilian infrastructure, only military infrastructure, suggesting that Ukrainian cities such as Mariupol were destroyed by the Ukrainians themselves, and that murdered civilians of that city were killed by fellow "Nazi" Ukrainians; Chilcote observed "in all fairness, you know everyone outside of Russia has been watching hundreds and hundreds of hours of footage that has come out of the country showing widespread targeting of civilian infrastructure, apartment buildings, theaters, hospitals".
 In the same interview, Peskov said on the usage of nuclear weapons: "... any outcome of the operation, of course, is not a reason for usage of a nuclear weapon.
 We have a security concept that very clearly states that only when there is a threat for existence of the state in our country, we can use and we will actually use nuclear weapons ...
 Existence of the state, and special military operation in Ukraine, they have nothing to do with each other. ...
-There was a part of [Putin's] statement warning different states not to interfere ... and I think that everyone understands what he meant. [..
+There was a part of [Putin's] statement warning different states not to interfere ... and I think that everyone understands what he meant. ...
 No one is thinking about using, even about the idea of using nuclear weapons."

+In early April 2022, he said that war against Ukraine was necessary because Ukraine had been an "anti-Russian center" since 2014.
+Peskov denied that Russian soldiers were responsible for the Bucha massacre, saying the whole situation in Bucha was a "well-staged insinuation".
 On 2 August 2022, Peskov said Nancy Pelosi's visit to Taiwan was leading to an "increase in tension" in the region and accused the United States of choosing "the path of confrontation", adding "We want to emphasise once again that we are absolutely in solidarity with China, its attitude towards the problem is understandable and absolutely justified."